ashblue/fluid-stats/README.md

 ![Modified Character Health Stat](documentation/modified-character-health-stat.png)

-Next we'll cover the stats debugger so you can see how the stats are being calculated and displayed.
+Next we'll cover the stats debugger so you can see how the stats are being calculated for your chainmail.

 #### Stats Debugger

-To see the equipped stats double click the `runtimeStats` field on the Canvas object's `CharacterHealthStat` script.
+To see the equipped stats double click the `runtimeStats` field on the Canvas object's `CharacterHealthStat` script while the game is running.
 This will give you a drill down of all modifiers and how they affect each stat.
 Note that if you did not include an ID on the modifier this would be a randomized unique ID for the name instead of `chainmail`.

 ![Stats Debugger](documentation/stats-debugger.png)

-It's important to note that all stats displayed are cached based on the last retrieved value.
+All displayed stats are cached based on the last retrieved value.
 Complex calculations are run under the hood every time modifiers are applied or adjusted.

 That's it, you've covered all the basics.
-For more in-depth details on how to use this system see the [examples](#examples) or [recipes](#recipes) section.
+For more in-depth details on how to use Fluid Stats see the [examples](#examples) or [recipes](#recipes) section.

 ### Examples

-The following example projects are available that demonstrate advanced usage with stats and adjustments.
+The following example projects are available to demonstrate advanced usage in a project.

 * [Combat Example](Assets/Examples/CombatExample)
 * [Inventory Equipment Example](Assets/Examples/InventoryEquipmentExample)